List of The Lion King (franchise) characters: Kovu

-Kovu (voiced by Jason Marsden as a young adult, as well as both a cub and a young adult in The Lion Guard; Ryan O'Donohue as Kovu when he is a cub) is the youngest child of Zira, the brother of Nuka and Vitani, Scar's adoptive son and chosen heir, Kiara's mate, Simba and Nala's son-in-law.
-His name means "scar" in Swahili, similar to his adoptive father Scar.
-In his childhood, Kovu befriends Kiara, though this didn't last long as they are separated by their feuding parents.
+Kovu (voiced by Jason Marsden as a young adult, as well as both an older cub and a young adult in The Lion Guard with Gene Miller providing his singing voice in The Lion King II: Simba's Pride and Ryan O'Donohue as a young cub) is Zira’s son, Scar’s adopted son and chosen heir, Nuka and Vitani's younger brother, and Kiara's mate.
+His name means "scar" in Swahili.
+He is shown to be aggressive and crude at first glance.
+Unlike the other Outsiders, he is open to meeting animals and is more honorable.
+As a young cub Kovu befriends Kiara, though this did not last long as they are separated by their feuding parents.
 However, Kovu's newfound friendship with Kiara gives Zira the idea to use their friendship so that Kovu will have the opportunity to kill Simba.
 Since then, Zira trains Kovu to assassinate Simba and take his place as the king of Pride Rock.
-As a young adult, Kovu rescues Kiara during a planned ambush and Simba reluctantly allows him to stay in the Pride Lands.
-While spending time with Kiara, Kovu begins to fall in love with her and thus, unable to bring himself to hurt Simba.
-However, after Simba is ambushed by the Outsiders and Nuka is killed, Simba mistakenly assumes Kovu to be behind the ambush and exiles him from the Pride Lands.
-Eventually, after Kovu reunites with Kiara and convinces the Pridelanders and Outsiders to stop fighting each other, Simba pardons Kovu and welcomes him back to Pride Rock as Kiara’s mate and future king consort of the Pride Lands.
+During a planned ambush, he rescues Kiara, as part of the ruse, and Simba reluctantly allows him to stay in the Pride Lands.
+However, as he spends time in the Pride Lands bonding with Kiara, Timon, and Pumbaa, his kind, honorable side returns, and he falls in love with Kiara, dropping his mission.
+After Nuka dies trying to kill Simba during an ambush, a devastated Zira angrily blames Kovu for Nuka's death and strikes him in the face, scarring his left eye in the process and leaving him with a scar resembling the one that Scar had, before calling him out for betraying the Outsiders and Scar.
+Kovu stands up to his mother and tells her that he wants nothing to do with Scar and flees back to the Pride Lands.
+However, Simba, believing that Kovu was involved in the ambush, exiles him from the Pride Lands and has his animal subjects chase him away, as Kiara watches on helplessly.
+Eventually, after Kovu reunites with Kiara and convinces the Pride Landers and Outsiders to stop fighting each other, Simba forgives Kovu and welcomes him back to Pride Rock as Kiara's mate and future king consort.